becdetat/fireworks-to-xaml-demo/tutorial.md

 Anyway, this all got me interested in how you get from a graphic design to a usable XAML file.
 This post documents that journey.

+## Concept

+The application I'm going to mock up and convert is a plain text editor named 'metromg'.
+It is very obviously styled after MarkPad, and despite that is pretty horrible, but I wanted to keep this simple.

 ## Setting up Fireworks

+Obviously you need a copy of Adobe Fireworks.
+The demo is unrestricted AFAIK, it is just time limited to 30 days.
 There is a Fireworks CS4 plugin developed by [Grant Hinkson](http://www.granthinkson.com) that exports to XAML, so we'll use that to get a headstart.
 You can download it from [here](http://www.granthinkson.com/tools/fireworks/), open the ZIP and double-click the single file.
 The extension manager will open up and install the extension.
-I use CS5 but the plugin installed smoothly.
+I use CS5 (the current version as at writing) but the plugin installed smoothly.

 When the extension is loaded, open (or reload) Fireworks, and go to Window -> XAML Suite -> FW to XAML.
 The extension's window will open, just dock it in the toolbar for now.

 ## Graphic design
-... basic graphic design.
+Do your graphic design.
+Some guidelines to make things easier further along:

+- Use layers to keep components together

 ## Exporting to XAML